-With its tangled lanes lined with colourful shopfronts curving around Galway Bay, compact Galway is one of Ireland's most picturesque cities.
-Bolstered by an energetic student population, it's also one of the island's most vibrant, with musicians striking up in its atmospheric pubs and busking on its streets, a seafood-driven culinary scene, jam-packed calendar of events and a bohemian soul.
+With its tangled lanes lined with colorful shopfronts curving around Galway Bay, compact Galway is one of Ireland's most picturesque cities.
+Bolstered by an energetic student population, it's also one of the island's most vibrant, with musicians striking up in its atmospheric pubs and busking on its streets, a seafood-driven culinary scene, a jam-packed calendar of events and a bohemian soul.

-Situated at the mouth of the River Corrib, Galway (Gaillimh in Irish) started out life as a fishing village, Claddagh, and really took off in the 13th century when it came under the Anglo-Norman rule of Richard de Burgo (aka the Red Earl) and its city walls were constructed.
+Situated at the mouth of the River Corrib, Galway (Gaillimh in Irish) started out life as a fishing village, Claddagh, and really took off in the 13th century when it came under the Anglo-Norman rule of Richard Óg de Burgh (aka the Red Earl) and its city walls were constructed.
 It's likely the Spanish Arch, which protected moored merchant ships from Spain, is a remnant of the medieval walls.
 Another surviving portion has been incorporated in the Eyre Square Centre shopping mall.
 Fascinating archaeological finds are on display at the Hall of the Red Earl, a medieval tax office/courthouse/town hall whose remains were uncovered by accident in 1997.
 In 1396, Richard II transferred power to 14 merchant-family 'tribes'; the most powerful, the Lynch family, built Lynch's Castle, Ireland's finest town castle (now an AIB bank).
 More recent history – from 1800 to 1950 – is on display at the Galway City Museum, where exhibits include a traditional wooden Galway Hooker fishing boat.

 Galway is famed far and wide for its pubs, most of which are just a crawl from the next.
 Join the friendly locals as they bounce from place to place, never knowing what fun lies ahead but certain of the possibility.
 A brilliant starting point is Tigh Neáchtain (or just Neáchtain's – pronounced 'nock-tans' – aka Naughtons), a bright-blue-painted 19th-century treasure that attracts all walks of life beneath its low ceilings and on its tree-shaded terrace.
 Old-school O'Connell's, with stained glass, pressed-tin ceilings and a partially covered beer garden, is another enduring gem.

 Galway’s brightly painted pubs heave with live music.
-You’ll hear high-spirited trad tunes featuring any combination of instruments – fiddle, tin whistle, bodhrán (goat-skin hand-held drum played with beater), guitar, banjo, squeezebox and more – pouring out from inside.
+You’ll hear high-spirited traditional tunes featuring any combination of instruments – fiddle, tin whistle, bodhrán (goat-skin hand-held drum played with beater), guitar, banjo, squeezebox and more – pouring out from inside.
 It's possible to catch a céilí (traditional music session and dancing, pronounced 'kay-lee') or spontaneous seisún (pronounced 'seh-shoon') virtually every night of the week.
-Cherry-red-coloured Tig Cóilí is a fantastic place to catch music, as is the two-storeyed Crane Bar.
+Cherry-red-colored Tig Cóilí is a fantastic place to catch music, as is the two-storeyed Crane Bar.

 Bands of all genres get their break at legendary venue Róisín Dubh, which also hosts comedy.
 You'll catch buskers along Shop St (and its extensions, High St then Quay St) and around the Spanish Arch.